 FOR 48 HOURS.
 At best I think I got a 45 minute nap once, and when I cried about how exhausted I felt to the midwife, she said something about it not really being about me and that I needed to get my boy back to birth weight.

 I’d been told, and so I continued breastfeeding for entire days at home for another week, only to find he’d lost weight again.
 Argh!
 At breaking point, I gave him a bottle of formula (gasp!) and he gulped it straight down.

 Now, I have huge respect for those who do manage to breastfeed, but for me personally?
 I think I was teetering on the edge of post natal depression, so I made the decision to just stop.
 My baby thrived on formula and I knew I’d made the right decision.
 However, I still felt a lot of pressure to defend my decision.
-Not to family, to total bloody strangers.
+Not to family, yheyvwere hugely supportive, but to total bloody strangers.
 In a cafe once, a lady I didn’t know asked me why I’d chosen to not feed him myself.
 She’d get a different response now, but back then, I felt like I’d failed so I spent a lot of time justifying it to myself and them.
-Turns out that lady had never even had kids herself, so where she got off judging other people on something she had no experience of, I do not know!
+Turns out that this lady had never even had kids herself, so where she got off judging other people on something she had no experience of, I do not know!

 I get that breastfeeding is supposed to be the most nutritious food I can give my baby, but surely it’s also important that the baby gains weight and the mother doesn’t spiral off into PND?

 Anyway, it didn’t traumatise me too much as I had another baby, 2 years later.
 A girl this time.
 It might be easier with a girl, I told myself (amazing what the mind comes up with!)